koyuspace/fossil/README.md

 - Implement bookmarks
 - Find another way of making the font in the labels monospaced
 - Implement poroper gemini support (at the Tls layer)
+- Implement proper handling of http and mailto links